Duchenne muscular dystrophy (DMD)

 Diagnosis

-Diagnosis of Duchenne muscular dystrophy (DMD) may involve clinical examination of symptoms, blood tests to look for increased levels of creatine kinase (CK) enzyme, and genetic testing to look for genetic changes in the DMD gene.5,7 If the results of the genetic tests are unclear (inconclusive), a muscle biopsy may be recommended to look for dystrophin in the muscle.7
+Diagnosis of DMD may involve clinical examination of symptoms, blood tests to look for increased levels of creatine kinase (CK) enzyme, and genetic testing to look for genetic variants in the DMD gene.5,7 If the results of the genetic tests are unclear (inconclusive), a muscle biopsy may be recommended to look for dystrophin in the muscle.7

-Differential diagnosis (to rule out other conditions) includes severe Becker muscular dystrophy and limb girdle muscular dystrophy.5
+A differential diagnosis can rule out other conditions with similar symptoms, such as severe Becker muscular dystrophy and limb girdle muscular dystrophy.5

 Treatment

-There is no overall curative treatment for Duchenne muscular dystrophy (DMD), but there is extensive research underway to develop therapies.1 Treatment for DMD currently involves strategies to manage symptoms, slow progression of the disease and reduce the risk of life-threatening complications.2,7 This involves a multidisciplinary team, and may include:3,5,7
+There is currently no curative treatment for DMD.
+Treatment is targeted at managing symptoms (symptomatic management), slow progression of the disease and reduce the risk of life-threatening complications.2,7 This involves a multidisciplinary team, and may include:3,5,7

 • use of corticosteroids to slow down disease progression